Back to prior page

 1912 or 1914 - 1982

-Billie Seward's career lasted less than ten years, from the mid 1930s through the early 1940s.
 As a contract player at Columbia, she was featured with Tim McCoy in five westerns and one non-western.
-She also was the lead in one of the Kermit Maynard 'mountie' films, TRAILS OF THE WILD (Ambassador-Conn, 1935).
+She also was the leading lady in one of the Kermit Maynard 'mountie' films, TRAILS OF THE WILD (Ambassador-Conn, 1935).

 (Courtesy of Les Adams)

-Above, Billie Seward and Tim McCoy in LAW BEYOND THE RANGE (Columbia, 1935).
+Billie Seward and Tim McCoy in a lobby card from THE REVENGE RIDER (Columbia, 1935).

 (Courtesy of Minard Coons)